One of our students asks:

 Google translates the Greek word logos into English a number of different ways:

 Now, as an experiment, let’s play a kind of spiritual “Mad Libs!”
 Take the passage from John 1:1 and fill in different translations from above in place of “the word.”
 It appears three times, so it could potentially have three different meanings, or the same meaning three times, or something in between!
 Try different combinations, and see how the energy and meaning change, depending on how you substitute the Greek word logos:

 logos , and

 Example: “In the beginning was consideration, and the reason was with God, and the cause was God.”
 At first, it sounds strange, but think about it: In the beginning was the consideration of what could potentially be, and then the creative force of the universe (God), expressing as the reason or logic* of Natural Law, caused a particular outcome.

-Just by substituting these three occurrences of one original Greek word, you now have many different possible ways to interpret the same 17-word English sentence of John 1:1.
+Just by substituting these three occurrences of one original Greek word, you now have many different possible ways to interpret the same 17-word sentence expressed in John 1:1.

 Before we finish, there’s one other option to consider beyond the word logos: the English idiom “word.”
 When we say we give someone our word, or that our word is our bond, or in 1990s vernacular “Word up,” there is a context of “truth”, which may be the ultimate answer to your question:

 “In the beginning there was truth, and the truth was with God, and the truth was God.”
 Without human judgment and doubt to influence our perceptions, all that remains is truth.
 And “all that remains,” like “all that is,” is a nice way to express what God really is.